kpagacz/metronome/README.md

 The Metronome API allows its users to access the model predictions and probabilities.

 It exposes a single resource at /v1/models/metronome/ expecting a POST HTTP request at this endpoint.
-The app does not perform any user input validation, so its app to the caller to make sure the calls follow the structure.
+The app does not perform any user input validation, so it's up to the caller to make sure the calls follow the required structure.

 ### Getting started
-Given Metronome runs on localhost:5000 port, one can use it in a following way:
+Given Metronome runs on the localhost:5000 port, one can use it in the following way:
 ```python
 import requests
 import json